SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 - "e"
    the uncertainity of the quantity.
 MUST be in the same units as the value.
-So far the interpretation of "e" is fnot fixed.
+So far the interpretation of "e" is not fixed.
    (sigma vs. RMS difference vs. ....)

-These qualifiers are currently reserved:
+The following qualifier names are reserved without having an associated functionality, yet.

 - "u"
    See `SECoP Issue 36: Dynamic units`_